Eagnir/InvoiceGen/README.md

 - [Contribute](#contribute)

 # Introduction
-This is a simple Invoice Generator (InvoiceGen) project, developed in GO Language + VUE.js with the following feature set.
+This is a simple Invoice Generator (InvoiceGen) project, developed in Go Language (golang) + VUE.js with the following feature set.

 1. Maintain records of Clients for a company with their basic details
 2. Maintain Company details